Arpita-deb/London_Bike_Share_Tableau_EDA/README.md

 2. Which weekdays were most busiest?
 3. Is there any difference of bike riders in weekdays and weekends?
 4. How many bike riders used these public bikes on holidays and non-holidays?
-5. What percentage of riders used the bikes on weekdays/weekends and holidays/non-holidays?
-6. Which hour sees the highest number of bike users during weekdays as well as weekends?
+5. Which hour sees the highest number of bike users during weekdays as well as weekends?

 **Part 2**: Here I'll investigate the effects of season, weather, temperature, humidity and wind speed over the bike usage.

 Riding bike is an outdoor activity and naturally it is affected by weather and seasons equally.
-As a summer morning will draw more people out than a rainy or snowy day, it is important to take into account the effect of seasons.
+As a summer morning will draw more people out than a rainy or snowy day, it is important to take into account the effect of different weather conditions.
 In this part, I'll be looking for answers to these questions:

 1. Which season is the most popular for bike riding?
-2. How does temperature, humidity and wind speed effect number of bike users?
+2. How do temperature, humidity and wind speed effect number of bike users?
 3. Which weather conditions were most suitable for bike riding?

 ## Analysis: